alephium/www/src/content/news/Hashrate-Series-5-Hearst-6abf6f694bc2/index.md

 ---

 That is the end of this interview!
-If you are interested or have extra questions, you are welcome to reach out on our <a href="http://alephium.org/discord" class="markup--anchor markup--p-anchor" data-href="http://alephium.org/discord" rel="noopener ugc nofollow noopener" target="_blank">Discord</a>, or in the <a href="https://t.me/alephiumgroup" class="markup--anchor markup--p-anchor" data-href="https://t.me/alephiumgroup" rel="noopener ugc nofollow noopener" target="_blank">Alephium Telegram channel</a>.
-Don’t forget to follow <a href="https://twitter.com/alephium" class="markup--anchor markup--p-anchor" data-href="https://twitter.com/alephium" rel="noopener ugc nofollow noopener" target="_blank">@alephium on Twitter</a> to stay up-to-date.
+If you are interested or have extra questions, you are welcome to reach out on our [Discord](/discord), or in the <a href="https://t.me/alephiumgroup" data-href="https://t.me/alephiumgroup">Alephium Telegram channel</a>.
+Don’t forget to follow <a href="https://twitter.com/alephium" data-href="https://twitter.com/alephium">@alephium on Twitter</a> to stay up-to-date.